-The First Selectman, with the approval of the Board of Selectmen, shall appoint a Town Attorney or firm of attorneys to represent the Town for a term of one year, expiring January 1.
-Said Town Attorney shall be an experienced attorney-at-law admitted to practice law in this state.
+The First Selectman, with the approval of the Board of Selectmen, shall appoint a Town Attorney or firm of attorneys to represent the Town.
+Said Town Attorney shall be an experienced attorney-at-law admitted to practice law in this state. [(18)]